 Elink Vietnam´s muteness about the salary

-Nothing weird: when they needed something, you had to answer immediately.
-For answering questions related to the teacher´s salaries, always muteness from Elink Vietnam.
+When they needed something, I had to answer immediately.
+When I wanted updated information about my salary, always muteness from Elink Vietnam.
 That was the behavior I had noticed during all those months.
 Therefore, I had no expectations and planned my next move.

 As Elink Vietnam didn´t respond to politeness and dialogue, I decided to press a weak point that is common to some Asian cultures.
-A friend told me long time ago that “losing face” was all they cared about in Vietnam, and that I wouldn´t get anything by talking nicely.
+Like a friend told me long time ago: “losing face” was all they cared about in Vietnam.
+He also said that I wouldn´t get anything by talking nicely.

 Unfortunately, he was right: I had waited too much to react but finally, I was on my way.